 South of Broad is Charleston’s most storied neighborhood (and the title of a book by Pat Conroy).
-South of Broad is the most exclusive part of Downtown and perhaps the entire state.
-Rows of palatial antebellum mansions line East Bay and Meeting Streets, but you’ll find homes of all shapes and sizes on the quaint wandering streets.
-Perhaps the quietest neighborhood of Downtown, residents here enjoy the tranquility of the suburbs with the proximity of urban living, though this district is very popular with meandering tourists and horse drawn carriages.
-In the past 10 years it has become a favorite of part-time second-home owners, and you can still find native Charlestonians and families if you look in the right places.
+South of Broad is the most exclusive part of Downtown and perhaps all of South Carolina.
+Rows of palatial antebellum mansions line East Bay and Meeting Streets, but you’ll find homes of all shapes and sizes on the quaint, wandering streets.
+Perhaps the quietest neighborhood of Downtown, residents here enjoy the tranquility of the suburbs with the proximity of urban living, though this district is very popular with meandering tourists and horse-drawn carriages.
+In the past 10 years, it has become a favorite of part-time second-home owners, and you can still find native Charlestonians and families if you look in the right places.

 Walk South of Broad on Church Street and you’ll pass picturesque Cabbage Row, the inspiration for Catfish Row in Dubose Heyward’s Porgy and Bess.
 Then, just a few doors down, pop into goat.sheep.cow for the best selection of cheese in town.